 God included these passages in His Word to reveal the process of sin and the danger of allowing our desires to become ruling desires, things we want too much, so we can recognize and avoid them.

 If you’re already nibbling the devil’s bait or if you recognize that some desire has become a ruling desire, that is you’ve been willing to sin to get it or sinning because you don’t have it, repent.
-Ask forgiveness from God and others and pray for His help.
+Ask forgiveness from God and others, if necessary, and pray for His help.
 Then make it your goal to please Him no matter what the circumstances.

 Today’s Other Readings: